TheRealSibasishBehera/GSOC-2022/gsoc-flotta-report.md

 ## Communication and Work Management

-- The entire project is hosted on the [Charmil](https://github.com/aerogear/charmil/) repository under the Aerogear organization on Github.
+- The entire project is hosted on the  repository under the Project FLotta on Github.
-- Before implementing any new feature, we used [Github Discussions](https://docs.github.com/en/discussions) to discuss our approach with the mentors and other contributors.
-- In the Aerogear discord server, a dedicated channel was created for this project to settle any doubts, ideas, and comments for speedier coordination.
-- Some live coding/discussion sessions were conducted on the Aerogear discord server with the mentors and other contributors.
+- The procedure for implementaion comprised of dissusion with mentors over Slack and Google Meet calls
+- There were bi weekly meet with the Flotta team , where we discussed about the objective over implementaions , it was a great way to demonstrate our     work as well see other contributors and project members works
+- There were regular two short meets for unblocking and some code demonstration by mentors ,
+- The code review was done mostly on GitHub

 ## Primary features/components I worked on

- ### Charmil Generator CLI
+ ### Kepler Monitoring
 - **Charmil CRUD generator command**:
 	- With the help of the  `charmil crud`  command, developers can eliminate a lot of boilerplate in CLIs containing multiple services that perform standard CRUD operations.
 	- Using a set of pre-defined templates, this command generates CRUD command packages in the directory specified by the  `crudpath`  flag as well as its corresponding language file in the directory specified by the  `localepath`  flag.